Cellatex

 Cellatex SA is a former French rayon spinning company, founded in 1981 on the basis of a business established in 1902 in Givet, Ardennes (France), and liquidated in 2000.

 Cellatex was the last name of a company that changed its name several times, following mergers, takeovers, changes of shareholders and restructuring.
-The closure of Cellatex marked the end of a chemical and textile industry in France, born of innovative approaches in the late 19th century, which prospered between the wars and during the Trente Glorieuses.
+The closure of Cellatex marked the end of the chemical and textile industry in France, born of innovative approaches in the late 19th century, which prospered between the wars and during the Trente Glorieuses.

 In 2000, the liquidation was marked by an occupation of the Givet plant, with workers threatening to use the chemicals to blow up the installations or pollute the Meuse river.
 This rather hard-hitting movement received considerable media coverage, and enabled the former employees to obtain more significant support measures.

 Invention of artificial silk

 Silkworm imitations were sought after for several centuries.
 In the mid-19th century, changes in clothing habits and difficulties in silk supply, following the outbreaks of pébrine and flacherie diseases, heightened the interest in this research.

 A Frenchman, Count Hilaire de Chardonnet, Louis Pasteur's assistant in his research into silkworm diseases perfected the first industrializable process for dissolving cellulose, passing the resulting product through a spinneret and solidifying it at the end.
 In 1890, considered the father of artificial silk, he founded the "Société anonyme pour la fabrication de la soie de Chardonnet", with workshops in Besançon.
 This was the first factory to produce artificial silk industrially, using the nitrocellulose process (also known as the collodion process).

 Following on from this, Germans, Americans, and English developed very similar industrial processes, differing in the way cellulose was solubilized and regenerated.

 Three main processes competed with the approach developed by Comte Hilaire de Chardonnet: